Licensed to ill

 Upon landing he argued to Jim, “Dude.
 Man.
 No. Fuck that.
 This is it.
 We just looked.
 Everywhere.
 Like.
 Seriously.
 All day you’ve been like-

--Then returned to serious mode, and continued, “It’s like.
+-Then returned to serious mode, “It’s like.
 Dude.
 Man.
 I’m done.
 I’ll be here tomorrow at 5 a.m.
 This house.
 Fuck looking more.
 I gotta go.”

 Jim, still standing on his stack of plywood, asked, “Where?”

-Larry threw his skateboard onto the new sub-division’s freshly paved smooth roads, sending it racing ahead of himself.
+Larry threw his skateboard onto the new subdivision’s freshly paved smooth road, sending it racing ahead of himself.
 He chased after his board, jumped onto it, and cruised away as he shouted his answer, “Dude!
 I've been telling you!
 I’m grounded if not home by 5 for Christmas Dinner!”

 *